akanshya/The-Sparks-Foundation-Internship-Tasks/README.md

 TASK 3: Prediction using Decision Tree Algorithm: For the given ‘Iris’ dataset, we had to create the Decision Tree classifier and visualize it graphically.
 The purpose was if we feed any new data to this classifier, it should be able to predict the right class accordingly.

-Task 4: To Explore Business Analytics: We had to find out the weak areas, where one can work to make more profit.
+Task 4: To Explore Business Analytics: From a SuperStore data, we had to find out the weak areas, where one can work to make more profit.
 What all business problems we can derive by exploring the data?